csrwang/PGCD/README.md

-Probability-Based Graph Embedding Cross-Domain and Class Discriminative Feature Learning for Domain Adaptation
+# Probability-Based Graph Embedding Cross-Domain and Class Discriminative Feature Learning for Domain Adaptation
+## IEEE Transactions on Image Processing

 Code for our PGCD